 Playing the G Major chord in its basic position does require a little tendon stretching.
 If your hands are small it may be a bit hard to master at first, but it has a great sound, and you’ll be using it a lot!

-If you’re finding that the G chord is hard for you to play, the good news is that any chord is playable if you practise long enough, and the Uberchord app (click for free download) can reduce the amount of practice needed by acting as a tutor, telling you exactly what you can do to improve the sound.
+If you’re finding that the G chord as well as the key g guitar are hard for you to play, the good news is that any chord is playable if you practise long enough, and the Uberchord app (click for free download) can reduce the amount of practice needed by acting as a tutor, telling you exactly what you can do to improve the sound.

 Further down the road, when you find yourself having to play progressions of chords that are hard to switch between, you can program in the chord progressions themselves and get helpful feedback.
 On our blog you can also find five great tips to help you learn new chords on your guitar.